Albany, Georgia Therapists

 The city is home to Albany State University, Albany Technical College, and Darton State College.
 Top employers in the city, in addition to the universities, include Integra Business Alternatives, MillerCoors, Procter and Gamble Paper Products, and Walmart.

 Albany can be a difficult place to live.
 Here are some of the challenges that residents in the area may have to face.

-- Crime: Albany makes the top ten of most violent cities in Georgia.
-It also ranks in the top 50 worst cities in the US on a number of measures.
+- Crime: Albany makes the top ten most violent cities in Georgia.
+It also ranks in the top 50 worst cities in the US on several measures.
 Higher crime rates can often lead to unique mental health challenges for victims and the overall community.

 - Shrinking Population: The population in Albany has been declining, likely due to the lack of economic opportunities.
 Unfortunately, this perpetuates the cycle of a lower tax base leading to less investment in education and health care services.

 - Substance Abuse and Addiction: The CHNA also identified addiction as a top concern for the population in the area.
 Those struggling with addiction could also benefit from mental health support as they pursue sobriety.